nikhil-sethi/multi-diffbot/README.md

 ## bullproof_perception
 `bullproof_perception` contains the perception stack used by this project.

-## ldlidar_stl_ros
-`ldlidar_stl_ros` is a submodule containing the packages for the LIDAR on-board the Mirte robot.
-Cannot be started seperately.

 ## mirte-ros-packages
 `mirte-ros-packages` is a metapackage containing the on-board ROS packages used by the Mirte robot, used for simulating robot in [bullproof_sim.launch](#bullproof_simlaunch).